A. Run PCIbex Locally

 print("✓ Static experiment created successfully!")

-print(f"✓ Open {os.path.join(output_dir, 'experiment.html')} in your browser to run the experiment")
+print(f"✓ Open {os.path.join(output_dir, 'experiment.html')} in your browser")

 Step 3: Run static.py to Generate Static Files

-• Open the folder in File Explorer.
+1. Open the folder in File Explorer.

-• Click in the address bar and type cmd, then press ENTER.
+2. Click in the address bar and type cmd, then press ENTER.

-• Paste and run the following command:
+3. Paste and run the following command:

 python3 static.py -i . -o ../static_experiment

-Step 4: Congratulations
+Step 4: Congratulations!

-You will have a folder named "static_experiment" just outside your current folder.
-You can run the "experiment.html" file within it to start your experiment.
+You will have a folder named static_experiment just outside your current folder.
+You can run the experiment.html file within it to start your experiment.

-B. Latin square design
+B. Latin Square Design

-Simple way
+Simple Way

 You can create multiple instances of your experiment to show latin square design.
+With this approach you will have multiple static_experiment folders.

-Elegant way
+Elegant Way

-.../experiment.html?withsquare=1
+• .../experiment.html?withsquare=1

-.../experiment.html?withsquare=2
+• .../experiment.html?withsquare=2

-.../experiment.html?withsquare=3
+• .../experiment.html?withsquare=3

-.../experiment.html?withsquare=4
+• .../experiment.html?withsquare=4

-If you have less have less instances.
+If you have fewer groups, use fewer instances.

 C. Results

-Step 1:
+Step 1: Create combine_penn.py

-Make a combine_penn.py with the following code:
+Make a combine_penn.py file with the following code:

 import os